Graylog2/documentation/pages/getting_started.rst

 .. image:: /images/gs_9-inputlist.png

 Click *Show received messages* button on this screen, and you should have messages at the bottom.
+It may take a few minutes before you have messages coming in.

 .. image:: /images/gs_10-messages.png